kobauman/hypercars_datasets/README.md

 # HyperCARS Datasets for Context-Aware Recommender Systems Research

 This repository provides datasets that were used in the following paper:
-"_HyperCARS: Using Hyperbolic Embeddings for Generating Hierarchical Contextual Situations in Context-Aware Recommender Systems_" published in the Information Systems Research journal: https://doi.org/10.1287/isre.2022.0202
+"_HyperCARS: Using Hyperbolic Embeddings for Generating Hierarchical Contextual Situations in Context-Aware Recommender Systems_" published in the Information Systems Research journal [1]: https://doi.org/10.1287/isre.2022.0202

 ### Gowalla Check-in Data